neolit123/ta-gen/README.md

 -help: this screen
 ```

-if you don't specify -path or -out the app becomes semi-GUI and it will ask you
+if you don't specify -in or -out the app becomes semi-GUI and it will ask you
 where to find the sources files and where to write the output PNG / XML pair.

-for a usage example see ./test/
+for a usage example see ./test